Photo: Bi Yimin

 Find out why Rita Levi-Montalcini's Nobel Prize awarded research began in a bedroom in Italy during World War II.Video interview with Rita Levi-Montalcini

 Tim Hunt lectures on Lessons from a Life in Science: How to get a Nobel Prize to inspire the next generation of young scientists to make future scientific breakthroughs.Watch Tim Hunt lecture

-Watch Martin Luther King Jr. delivering his acceptance speech in Oslo, Norway, 1964.Watch the speech
+Martin Luther King Jr. was awarded the 1964 Nobel Peace Prize for his struggle for civil rights and social justice.
+He held his acceptance speech in Oslo, Norway, on 10 December 1964.Watch the speech